2019 Compliance Calendar for Defined Contribution Plans

 For Plan Sponsor Use Only – Not for Use with Participants or the General Public.

-- Audit third quarter payroll and plan deposit dates to ensure compliance with the Department of Labor’s rules regarding timely deposit of participant contributions and loan repayments.
+- Audit fourth quarter payroll and plan deposit dates to ensure compliance with the Department of Labor’s rules regarding timely deposit of participant contributions and loan repayments.

 - Verify that employees who became eligible for the plan between October 1 and December 31 received and returned an enrollment form.
 Follow up for forms that were not returned.

 - Update the plan’s ERISA fidelity bond coverage to reflect the plan’s assets as of December 31 (calendar-year plans).
 Remember that if the plan holds employer stock, bond coverage is higher than for non-stock plans.